 Honours vs Ordinary Degree

-Difference between Honours and Ordinary Degree
+What is the difference between Honours and Ordinary Degree?

 • All candidates get a chance to pass with honours, and it depends upon their average marks obtained.